JoergHeseler/x3d-validator-for-archivematica/README.md

 ### In the command line prompt:

-You can use the validator at the command line prompt by typing `python x3d-validator.py <x3d file path to validate> --schemes-path=<path to the x3d schemes>`.
+You can use the validator at the command line prompt by typing `python x3d-validator.py <X3D file to validate> --schemes-path=<path to X3D schemes>`.

 ## Dependencies